dotnet/dotnet-monitor/documentation/kubernetes.md

 ## Non-root considerations

-Starting with .NET 8.0, both the sample aspnet application and dotnet-monitor run as non-root.
+Starting with .NET 8.0, both the sample ASP.NET application and dotnet-monitor run as non-root.
 If both the application and dotnet-monitor are 8+, no additional configuration is required.
 Otherwise, a [security context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) configuration may need to be added to the application, dotnet-monitor, or both.

 ## Example Deployment